SAMUEL KELSALL RUSHTON 1870–1956

 Medals Awarded: British War, clasp to war medal

-In the London Gazette, issue published 30th October 1914 it records that ‘conductors to be Assistant Commissaries with the honour rank of Lieutenant- S. K. Rushton 15 June 1914’.
+The London Gazette, issue published 30th October 1914 records ‘conductors to be Assistant Commissaries with the honour rank of Lieutenant- S. K. Rushton 15 June 1914’.
 The Commissaries dealt with the logistics of the Indian Army and during the first world war became known as the Indian Army Service Corps.

-Samuel a retired Captain in the Indian Army and Mary A. are living on Kenilworth Road, Bexhill, Sussex with Edith Bingham (Mary’s sister) who is incapacitated and Dorothy T. Critchall.
+Samuel a retired Captain in the Indian Army and Mary A. were living on Kenilworth Road, Bexhill, Sussex with Edith Bingham (Mary’s sister) who was incapacitated and Dorothy T. Critchall.
 Samuel was an ARP siren operator

 On Monday January 19th 1885 Samuel commenced his duties as a monitor at the local village school (monitoring was a method based on abler pupils being used as ‘helpers’ to the teacher).
 By June 30th 1885 he was employed as a pupil teacher for one year, however his experience at the school was not a pleasant one.
 The role of pupil teacher was not an easy one as they were barely older than the pupils they were teaching.
 In October 1887 it is recorded in the School log book that ‘Mr Rushton has no control over his classes and although the work is satisfactory the order might have been better’ and in November of that same year Miss Snodin takes charge of the Standard 4 from Samuel.
 Again in 1888 he was in charge of ‘Standard 2’ but lacked control to such an extent that James Browne, the headmaster, had to take over.
 It was therefore agreed ‘by mutual consent of his guardians and the school managers’ that Samuel leaves the school through his incapacity as a teacher.

-Nothing is known as to what he did after his teaching career but he did enlist with the Notts and Derbys Regiment and then transferred to the Indian Army.
-On 25th April 1908 he is on the passenger list of the SS China leaving Hong Kong sailing for Yokohama, Japan, he departs there on May 6th 1908 arriving in Honolulu on 15th May and then on to San Francisco where he arrives on May 21st 1908.
-His final destination is London and next of kin is given as Mrs R. Rushton.
-It states that his last permanent residence was Simla, India.
+He enlisted with the Notts and Derbys Regiment and then transferred to the Indian Army.
+On 25 April 1908 he was on the passenger list of the SS China leaving Hong Kong sailing for Yokohama, Japan.
+He departed from there on May 6 1908 arriving in Honolulu on 15 May and then on to San Francisco where he arrived on May 21 1908.
+His final destination was London and next of kin was given as Mrs R. Rushton.
+His last permanent residence was Simla, India.

-On the ships list it states that he is in good health and is 5ft 10inches tall with a light complexion.
-It must have been a traumatic time in his life as his youngest brother Vincent Banks had died in 1902 followed by his father in 1903.
+The ships’ lists stated that he was in good health, 5ft 10inches tall with a light complexion.
+His youngest brother Vincent Banks died in 1902 followed by his father in 1903.
 His mother Emma (née Morley) died in 1908.
 His older brother Robert Henry died in California in 1919.
 His wife Mary A. died in 1950 in Battle, Sussex.

 By the time of his death Samuel had moved to 118 Musters Road, West Bridgford.
-Probate was given to Florence Ellen Dove (his niece and wife of Edwin Walter Bennett-Dove) and Arthur Robert Rushton, lace warehouseman.
-Effects of £4058.15s.6d.
+Probate was given to Florence Ellen Dove (his niece and wife of Edwin Walter Bennett-Dove) and Arthur Robert Rushton, lace warehouseman

 Obituary Thursday May 10 1956, Nottingham Evening Post: